beniaminogreen/zoomerjoin/paper.md

 $$dist(\overrightarrow{a},\overrightarrow{b}) = ||\overrightarrow{a}-\overrightarrow{b}||_2$$

-Instrumental to the package's fast performance is the relentlessly-optimized, `dashmap` Rust crate [@dashmap], which provides a fast hash map that can be populated by many threads working in parallel.
+Instrumental to the package's fast performance is the relentlessly-optimized `dashmap` Rust crate [@dashmap], which provides a fast hash map that can be populated by many threads working in parallel.
  `Dashmap`'s concurrent hash maps are used to quickly store the